Essure Birth Control Lawsuit

 - Plaintiffs would not have used Essure had they been properly warned about its side effects

-To be eligible for an Essure lawsuit, a woman must have been implanted with the device and experienced adverse side effects.
+To be eligible for an Essure lawsuit, a woman must have been implanted with the device and experienced adverse side effects, like abdominal pain, irregular menstruation, bleeding, or device migration.

 Essure is an unusual product liability case because federal laws protect Bayer from certain types of personal injury claims.
 These laws (so called “federal preemption laws”) have to do with how Essure devices are classified and the way in which Essure was FDA-approved.